 5. Spend as much time listening as writing.
 There is no way around this if you want to boost your creative songwriting power.

 You are what you eat, as the saying goes, and creativity needs feeding.
+You want to develop your aurelect (musical ear) vs. your intellect.
 Spend as much time reading books and listening to other artists and writers as you do writing your own.
 This is essential to keeping your art fresh and avoiding ruts.
 Practicing this is also the biggest slayer of writer’s block.
 When you are excited about what you hear or read, it will transfer real excitement into what you write.

-These strategies are simple.
+These strategies to boost your creativity are simple.
 Very simple!
 But as we know in today’s world, they can be hard to master.
 Work diligently, and your creativity will bless you!

 Write On!
 Clay